Donateaz/Project-One-CodePath/README.md

 - [x] User can view a list of movies currently playing in theaters from The Movie Database.
 - [x] Poster images are loaded using the UIImageView category in the AFNetworking library.
-- [Tired, worked, but did not show graphics] User sees a loading state while waiting for the movies API.
+- [Tried, worked, but did not show graphics] User sees a loading state while waiting for the movies API.
-- [Tired, worked, but did not show graphics] User can pull to refresh the movie list.
+- [Tried, worked, but did not show graphics] User can pull to refresh the movie list.

 The following **optional** features are implemented: